2020 CEEP FELLOWS APPLICATION

-- Collaborate and partner with student organizations, campus administrators, and faculty to organize voter registration, voter education, and voter engagement efforts on your campus;
+Collaborate and partner with student organizations, campus administrators and faculty to organize voter registration, voter education and other virtual voter engagement efforts on your campus;

-- Flexible with time commitments and interest for voter registration/voter education;
+Flexible with time commitments and interest for voter registration/voter education; and

-- Willingness to participate in initial orientation/training, and maintain regular contact with CEEP staff.
+Willingness to participate in initial orientation/training, and maintain regular contact with CEEP staff throughout the Fellowship.

 Fall Fellowship Timeline: